 Gap between bid and ask

-In every market there are people who want to buy a product and people who want to sell a product.
-In the stock market and in the cryptocurrency market this is called bid and ask.
+In every market, there are people who want to buy a product and people who want to sell a product.
+In the stock market and the cryptocurrency market this is called bid and ask.